Linkedin Sales Navigator is THE reference database for prospecting.

 - Install Findymail's Chrome extension

-- Click on Findymail's extension and enter your API key to login
+- Click on Findymail's extension to login

 - Go to Sales Navigator and do a search